Compare Health Insurance Plans in Idaho

 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Nine percent of ID residents are uninsured, the same as the national average.
-That’s good news for policyholders.
-More uninsured people leads to higher rates for insured people.
+Eleven percent of ID residents are uninsured, slightly highher than the national average.
+This is bad news for policyholders, because more uninsured people leads to higher rates for insured people.

 ID residents spend an average of $6,927 per year on health care, less than the average American.
 So, what influences your health care prices in Idaho?
 Prices vary person to person, but are based primarily on these factors:

 Health insurance plan type

 The more coverage you want, the more you’ll have to pay.
 Marketplace plans come in metal tiers: bronze, silver, and gold.